freginold/Note/README.md

 Note allows up to four user-defined local fonts to be specified.
 Any font installed on the local computer can be used.
 All four selections, once made, will be saved.
 Spelling counts but capitalization does not.

+To move or resize Note, simply drag it around the screen or drag the corners and edges to position it how you want it.
+Any changes will be saved and remembers the next time you launch Note.
+You can change the background color, font, and text size on the Options screen (accessed by clicking the <b>Options</b> button in the upper right corner).
 As of v3.0.3, Note is versioned using [Semantic Versioning] (http://semver.org/).

 ### Limitations: